amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 # Fly

-Flying a multicopter is an art and it will take some time to master, but you will definitely get a hold of it!
+Flying a multicopter is an art and it will take some time, ~~break some propellers and explode some LiPos~~ but you will definitely get a hold of it!
+Fly high, may the thrust be with you!

+Here's a video of the Hexacopter Eagle with a self-designed wooden frame:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zkAW5YEfc4I" frameborder="0" allowfullscreen></iframe>